 Paramount Club tickets are only available via membership packages.
-For more information, click here.
+More information here.
 For active members, all tickets changes must be made during standard business hours as Club staff are not in the office on the weekends.

 Moore & Neptune Club tickets are only available via membership packages.
-For more information, click here.
+More information here.

-Q: Why do some concerts have the first 10 or 20 rows held for will-call pick up?
+Why do some events have the first 10 or 20 rows held for Will Call pick up?

 At the artist's request, the first 10-20 rows of the main floor may be restricted to night-of-show Box Office Will Call pickup only.
 This is to help prevent reselling and ensure that ticket buyers can access these seats directly from the venue at the original price offered.
 Restrictions include:

 1. The original purchaser must claim the tickets in person on the night of show, starting 90 minutes prior to show time.
 Please bring your confirmation number, a photo I.D., and the credit card used for purchase.